Varicose veins - Diagnosing varicose veins

 - a history of leg injury (for example, having previously broken a bone in your leg)

-If your GP feels it is necessary to investigate your varicose veins further, they may refer you to a vascular specialist (a doctor who specialises in veins).
-After examining your veins, the specialist will decide whether any further investigations are necessary.
+If your GP feels it is necessary to investigate your varicose veins further, they may refer you to a vascular specialist (a doctor who specialises in veins), who will decide if further tests are necessary.